dhellmann/pymotw/PyMOTW/cmd/index.rst

     ======================
     EOF  greet  help

-The help command is built into Cmd.
+The ``help`` command is built into :class:`Cmd`.
 With no arguments, it shows the list of commands available.
 If you include a command you want help on, the output is more verbose and restricted to details of that command, when available.

-If we use the greet command, ``do_greet()`` is invoked to handle it:
+If we use the greet command, :func:`do_greet()` is invoked to handle it:

 ::

     (Cmd) greet
     hello

-If your class does not include a specific command processor for "foo", the method ``default()`` is called with the entire input line as an argument.
-The built-in implementation of ``default()`` reports an error.
+If your class does not include a specific command processor for a command, the method :func:`default()` is called with the entire input line as an argument.
+The built-in implementation of :func:`default()` reports an error.

 ::

     (Cmd) foo *** Unknown syntax: foo

-Since ``do_EOF()`` returns True, typing Ctrl-D will drop us out of the interpreter.
+Since :func:`do_EOF()` returns True, typing Ctrl-D will drop us out of the interpreter.

 ::